-- 9. For validation and verification of CDM projects and programme of activities by a designated operational entity (DOE) using this methodology application of sectoral scope 01 is mandatory. - 10.
-If emission reductions are claimed for preventing disposal and/or preventing uncontrolled burning of biomass residues in the baseline, then sectoral scopes 01 and 13 apply. - 11.
-If biomass is sourced from dedicated plantations, then sectoral scopes 01 and 15 apply. - 12.
-If emission reductions are claimed for preventing disposal and/or preventing uncontrolled burning of biomass residues in the baseline and biomass is sourced from dedicated plantations, then sectoral scopes 01, 13 and 15 apply.
+- For validation and verification of CDM projects and programme of activities by a designated operational entity (DOE) using this methodology application of sectoral scope 01 is mandatory. - 11.
+If emission reductions are claimed for preventing disposal and/or preventing uncontrolled burning of biomass residues in the baseline, then sectoral scope 13 applies. - 12.
+If biomass is sourced from dedicated plantations, then sectoral scope 15 applies. - 13.
+If emission reductions are claimed for preventing disposal and/or preventing uncontrolled burning of biomass residues in the baseline and biomass is sourced from dedicated plantations, then sectoral scopes 13 and 15 apply.